jplusplus/statscraper/docs/using_scrapers.rst

 .. code:: python

-    >>> print dataset.dimensions
+    >>> dataset.dimensions
-    [<Dimension: date (date)>, <Dimension: year (year)>]
+    [<Dimension: date>, <Dimension: year>]

-Note however that a scraper does not necessarily need to provide (or might not have any information on) dimensions.
-If `Dataset.dimensions` is None, it could simply mean that the scraper does not know what to expect from the data.
+Note however that a scraper does not necessarily need to provide dimensions.
+If :code:`Dataset.dimensions` is None, it could simply mean that the scraper itself is not sure what to expect from the data.

-A dimension object contains things like description, value type, allowed values, etc.

 Dialects
 --------